Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Click here to download it for free.

-Who is the passive residence for?
+Who is passive residence for?

 Andorran passive residence can be granted for the following reasons:

-- For reasons of scientific, cultural or sporting interest (many Moto GP professionals have availed themselves of it).
+- For reasons of scientific, cultural or sporting interest (many MotoGP and professional cycling athletes have used this route).

-- Professionals and entrepreneurs with projects at international level (large entrepreneurs with “overseas” business).
+- Professionals and entrepreneurs with projects at international level (large entrepreneurs with overseas business).

 - For investment in Andorra.

-This modality is aimed at people who wish to live in Andorra without working as an employee and living mainly from their passive income, so it is ideal for retirees and HWNI (“High-Net-Worth Individuals”) who live from their rents, investment portfolios, bank interests and income generated outside Andorra in general.
+This modality is aimed at people who wish to live in Andorra without working as an employee and living mainly from their passive income, so it is ideal for retirees and HNWI (“High-Net-Worth Individuals”) who live from their rents, investment portfolios, bank interests and income generated outside Andorra in general.

-It is important to emphasize the “without an employment relationship” because this residence permit has many advantages (as we will see in the next section), but it also has the disadvantage that it is completely incompatible with a work activity in Andorra.
+It is important to emphasize the “without an employment relationship” because this residence permit has many advantages (as we will see in the next section), but it also has the limitation that it is completely incompatible with a work activity in Andorra.

 You could, in certain cases, be paid for work done abroad or for the role of administrator in an Andorran company, although these cases should be analyzed individually.